flutter/website/src/get-started/flutter-for/ios-devs.md

 and compares how you might do the same in SwiftUI.

 ### Using dark mode
-In SwiftUI, if you want to use dark mode for your views, you can call the `preferredColorScheme()` function that is implemented on a `View`.
+In SwiftUI, to use dark mode for your views, you can call the `preferredColorScheme()` function on a `View`.

 In Flutter, you control light and dark mode at the app-level